Moddimation/Yasiki/readme.md

 I’ve also included some small private notes in `/docs/game/*.txt`, which may contain useful information (if needed).
 ### Misc
 - You can put personal stuff in /private/, it is ignored by github.
-- I prefer communication through [the Discord](https://discord.gg/hKx3FJJgrV) in the #luigis-mansion channel, but you can open issues as needed.
+- I prefer communication through the Discord, [Yasiki Parlor](https://discord.gg/697xRJJww3), but you can open issues as needed.

 ## Contributing